 After your House application has been submitted, Abby will contact you with the link to a google doc that will be used for further communication and record keeping.

 May - Letters of Recommendation from spring semester professors are due in House Office May 1

 June – Work on AMCAS including personal statement, finalize school list (submit to AMCAS by July 1)

-August – Composite letter finished by committee and uploaded to Virtual Evals
+August – Composite letter finished by committee and uploaded to Virtual Evals on August 15.

 August-September – work on secondary applications September and beyond – interviews

-If we do not receive your house application packet by May 31st we will not be able to write a committee letter for your application to medical school.
+If we do not receive your House application packet by May 31st we will not be able to write a committee letter for your application to medical school.
 If you submit your house application packet later than April 1st, this will delay your committee letter and may put you at a disadvantage in the application process.